katspaugh/wavesurfer.js/README.md

  * `toggleMute()` – Toggles the volume on and off.
  * `toggleInteraction()` – Toggle mouse interaction.
  * `toggleScroll()` – Toggles `scrollParent`.
+ * `zoom(pxPerSec)` – Horiontally zooms the waveform in and out.
+The parameter is a number of horizontal pixels per second of audio.
+It also changes the parameter `minPxPerSec` and enables the `scrollParent` option.

 ##### Connecting Filters